Last Updated on 26/10/2025

 1. Request Indexing

-If you just observe a few pages with the “Discovered – currently not indexed” problem, consider requesting indexing via Google Search Console.
-To accomplish this, select “URL inspection” from the menu and input the page’s URL.
+If you observe only a few pages with the “Discovered – currently not indexed” issue, consider requesting indexing via Google Search Console.
+To accomplish this, select “URL inspection” from the menu, then enter the page’s URL.
 If it is not presently indexed, use the “Request indexing” button.

 Also, if everything is OK, you should get a notice indicating that the URL has been placed to the priority crawl queue.